The Ultimate In Birding Tours

 Climate: In southern Argentina, conditions are typically cool, with sunny periods and showers.
 Around the Antarctic Peninsula, the temperature is generally around freezing point (around 4-5°C or 39-41°F at South Georgia) and on sunny days it can feel relatively warm if there is no wind (but it feels decidedly cold on windy days at sea).
 Sunny spells are interspersed with (often longer) overcast periods and some rain or snow are to be expected.
 In the South Atlantic at Gough and Tristan da Cunha, the climate is cool with maximum temperatures around 11-15°C (52-59°F) and a high probability of low cloud and rain.
 On St. Helena, Ascension and the Cape Verde Islands, the weather is usually warm or hot and humid, with maximum temperatures around 27-31°C (81-88°F).
 There is a possibility of some rain in this mid-Atlantic section.

-Bird/Sea Mammal Photography: Opportunities during our Atlantic Odyssey birding tour are outstanding in the south, quite good in the north.
+Bird/Sea Mammal Photography: Opportunities during our Atlantic Odyssey birding tour are outstanding in the south and quite good in the north.

 Important: This unique trip is subject to the vagaries of weather and sea conditions, especially in the South Atlantic where periods of high winds and rough seas can make landing on islands in the Tristan da Cunha group very difficult.
 Adverse weather conditions may prevent landings on exposed coasts and on some islands, but it is unusual for more than two or three landings to have to be called off during a cruise.